BluePraise/tabeanixdorff/README.md

 ### June 2022 - V0.2

 - Moved js folder to assets folder
-- Registered a new acf block to add columns in project (columns_5050)
 - Single: now has improved markup
 - Index: now has improved markup
+- Decided to do overrides on Gutenberg blocks until I understand them better